Microsoft's Default Font Is at the Center Of a Government Corruption Case

 Uh, TT was created by Apple, and later licensed to and adopted by MS.

+I despise Calibri.
+About half the emails I receive at work use it,.

+Well, you'll be happy to know that if you ever receive an email or a document from me it will be using Verdana.
+Just count your lucky stars that you aren't getting documents in Arial (shudder)....

-Same issue as the Dan Rather/George W. Bush papers (Score:1)
+Same issue as the Dan Rather/George W. Bush papers (Score:3, Informative)

 I recall this same issue came up with the papers Dan Rather came up with about George W. Bush's military service.
 Just a note to all you forgers out there - use vintage equipment if you're producing documents after the fact!
 I presume we'll soon see a similar case where the tiny dots that printers produce will call out a printed document produced on a machine that did not exist at the time of printing.